GSA/fpki-guides/_announcements/03_google_ct.md

 pubDate: August 10, 2018
 collection: announcements
 permalink: announcements/chromect/
 description:  As of **July 24, 2018**, Google is now enforcing Certificate Transparency (CT) for Chrome 68 and above.
 This change could affect your agency.
-CT requires all TLS/SSL certificates to appear in a CT log when they validate to a Root CA certificate distributed through an operating system (OS) trust store.
-This change will affect any TLS/SSL certificate issued after **April 30, 2018.**<br><br>
+CT requires all TLS/SSL connections with digital certificates chaining to a publicly trusted Root CA issued after **April 30, 2018** to present a Signed Certificate Timestamp (SCT) during the Transport Layer Security (TLS) handshake.
+SCTs prove the incorporation of a digital certificate into a CT log, which are cryptographically verifiable records of certificate issuance.
+Users browsing to a non-CT compliant site will face connection errors.<br><br>
 ---

-{% include alert-info.html content="At this time, the Federal PKI Certification Authorities used by most federal agencies for intranet TLS/SSL certificates do not support Certificate Transparency logging requirements." %}

 As of **July 24, 2018**, Google is now enforcing Certificate Transparency (CT) for Chrome 68 and above.
 This means that all TLS/SSL certificates issued after **April 30, 2018**, that validate to a publicly trusted Root Certification Authority (CA) certificate must appear in a CT log in order to be trusted in Chrome 68 and above.
 In addition, website operators must serve proof of the CT log inclusion (i.e., a signed certificate timestamp).